Book Reviews

 Dragon Age Stolen Throne Cover

 With BioWare's new epic, Dragon Age: Origins, only about a week away from release, it was about high time to finish the prequel novel I had sitting on my coffee table, Dragon Age: The Stolen Throne.
-BioWare is doing some massive world-building for the series and The Stole Throne is about a major political event that happened about thirty years before the events of the first game.
+BioWare is doing some massive world-building for the series and The Stolen Throne is about a major political event that happened about thirty years before the events of the first game.
 It follows three heroes: Maric, Loghain, and Rowan, and their tireless quest to overthrow the usurper that has stolen the throne from the rightful family.
 And as the book opens with the death of Maric's mother, the Rebel Queen Moira, the role of rightful king falls right onto Maric's soldiers.

 The Stolen Throne spans a few years of time from the death of the Rebel Queen to its climax.
 It spends its pages not only trying to establish a few corners of Ferelden, but also to characterize the young heroes.
 We watch them all grow up, especially Maric, who starts out as a foolish prince and ends as a man who would make for a fine king.
 And since our heroic trio seem to be in that hormone-raging age of the late teen years, there's no lack of love triangles (or even quadrangles?).
 This is by no means a romance novel though, but more of A Game of the Thrones-lite.